MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/quickstart-connect-cluster.md

 ---

+For help troubleshooting connection problems, see [Diagnose connection issues for Azure Arc-enabled Kubernetes clusters](diagnose-connection-issues.md).

 > [!NOTE]
-> After onboarding the cluster, it takes around 5 to 10 minutes for the cluster metadata (cluster version, agent version, number of nodes, etc.) to surface on the overview page of the Azure Arc-enabled Kubernetes resource in Azure portal.
+> After onboarding the cluster, it takes up to ten minutes for cluster metadata (such as cluster version and number of nodes) to appear on the overview page of the Azure Arc-enabled Kubernetes resource in the Azure portal.

-> [!TIP]
-> For help troubleshooting problems while connecting your cluster, see [Diagnose connection issues for Azure Arc-enabled Kubernetes clusters](diagnose-connection-issues.md).

 ## View Azure Arc agents for Kubernetes